 A Chirasil-Dex column, developed in our research group, will be on board of the ExoMars mission of ESA, launched in 2020, to detect possible signs of life on Mars.

-In 2019, the publications of V. Schurig et al. have been cited 10 400 times by other scientists.
-The h-index of 59 means that 59 publications have been cited at least 59 times (see also ‚most cited publications‘ in the category ‚publications‘).
+An h-index of 64 means that 64 publications have been cited at least 64 times. (see also ‚most cited publications‘ in the category ‚publications‘).

 Stereochemistry, Enantiomeric Analysis & Synthesis of Chiral Stationary Phases